Noise correlations behind superdiffusive quantum walks: Results and discussion

-In order to know whether such superdiffusive behavior also extends when other quantum gates are involved, we examine the power-law exponent $\alpha$ [$\sigma(t) \sim t^\alpha$] as a function of $\theta_1 $, taking into account the different dimerized quantum gates (see Fig.~\ref{fig6}).
-As before, we also present data for the regimen without correlations as reference, named random.
-We observed a predominant superdiffusive behavior, whether the dimerized quantum gates are (a) Hadamard, (b) $\theta_2=4\pi/15$ or (c) $\theta_2=\pi/3$.
+In order to know whether such superdiffusive behavior also extends when other quantum gates are involved, we examine the power-law exponents $\alpha$ [$\sigma(t) \sim t^\alpha$] and $\beta$ [$R_0(t) \sim t^{-\beta}$] as a function of $\theta_1 $, taking into account the quantum gates $\theta_2 = \pi/4$ and $\theta_2 = \pi/3$ (see Fig.~\ref{fig8}).
+As a reference, we also present data for the regimen without correlations, named random.
+We observed a predominant superdiffusive spreading, whether the dimerized quantum gates are Hadamard (a) or $\theta_2=\pi/3$ (c).
 This scenario is present even for the Pauli-X quantum gates, whose bit-flip character between $|\uparrow\rangle$ and $|\downarrow\rangle$ has proved to be dominant when the noise interfered only in the spatial arrangement of the quantum gates.
-The characteristic asymptotic exponent $\alpha$ is similar to that presented in the spatial noise regime ($\sim 0.73 $).
-However, we observe an anomalous behavior for $\theta_1=2\pi/3$ and $\theta_1=5\pi/3$, which suggests these quantum gates as insensitive to binary pair-correlation.
-The slow convergence to the diffusive regime as $\theta_1$ approaches $2\pi/3$ or $5\pi/3$ is a consequence of a very long initial transient to asymptotic behavior.
-This scenario points to the possibility of specific quantum gates performing as a filter of correlations, which can contribute to the progress of tools and algoritms for quantum processes under noise influence~\cite{PhysRevLett.127.170403}.
+However, we observed an anomalous behavior when $\theta_1$ is in the vicinity of $2\pi/3$ while evaluating on both $\theta_2$.
+Our observations suggest that these quantum gates are insensitive to binary pair correlation.
+Notably, the significant change in the spreading regime does not reflect in the asymptotic return probability (as illustrated in Fig.~\ref{fig8}b,d).
+Data indicates that there is no significant difference between correlated or uncorrelated temporal noise.
+Both systems exhibit an approximately constant exponent $\beta$ (around $\beta \approx 0.5$), regardless of how much $\theta_2$ differs from $\theta_1$.